go-aah/examples/i18n-url-query-param/README.md

-# Tutorial of i18n - Internationalization and Localization
+# Example of i18n - Internationalization and Localization

-Please visit https://docs.aahframework.org/tutorial/i18n.html to learn how to use it.
+Please visit https://docs.aahframework.org/example/i18n.html to learn how to use it.